padracrypto/PayNode/README.md

 PayNode is a next-generation peer-to-peer escrow platform built for the **Build on Arc** developer program.
 It provides secure, transparent, and trustless transactions for developers, clients, and freelancers leveraging the high-speed and low-cost capabilities of the Arc network.

-PayNode is a next-generation peer-to-peer escrow platform built for the **Build on Arc** developer program.
-It provides secure, transparent, and trustless transactions for developers, clients, and freelancers leveraging the high-speed and low-cost capabilities of the Arc network.

 ---

 ## 🚀 Key Features